-No other pages or forms shall be used other than Appendix A when submitting pricing.
+No other pages or forms shall be used other than Appendix C when submitting pricing.

-As indicated above in Section 5, all consultation, design, fabrication, project management, and installation services, as well as materials / freight / delivery and training shall be included within Respondent's proposal response.
-No additional payment will be made for fringe benefits, travel time or travel related expenses.
+As indicated above in Section 5, all consultation, design, fabrication, project management, as well as materials, freight, and delivery shall be included within Respondent's proposal response.
+No additional payment will be made for fringe benefits, travel time, or travel related expenses.